Main Page

 Login context

-In the top-right of the screen (1), the login context is displayed:
+In the top-right of the screen, the login context is displayed:

-If you have access to more than one system, it is possible to switch between them using the dropdown-menu to the right of the system name.
-Likewise, if the system has more than one organization (see the section on delegation), and the administrator has administration rights in more than one of the organizations, it is possible to switch organizations using the dropdown-menu to the right of the organization name (2).
+If you have access to more than one Account, it is possible to switch between them using the dropdown-menu to the right of the Account name.
+Likewise, if the Account has more than one System, and the Administrator has administration rights in more than one of the Systems, it is possible to switch System using the dropdown-menu to the right of the System name.

-To access the officer settings, e.g. to change password, expand the menu right next to the currently logged in administrator (3).
+To access the Administrator settings, e.g. to change password, expand the menu right next to the currently logged in Administrator.

 Four main menu groups